On functional equations for the elliptic dilogarithm: The Deduction of Theorem from Theorem

 Let us prove Theorem \ref{thm:dilog}.
-According to the previous corollary the group $\mc R$ is generated by elements of the form $\beta(f\wedge(1-f))$ with $\deg f\leq 3$.
-It follows that any elliptic Bloch relations can be represented as a sum of elliptic Bloch relations for functions of degree $\leq 3$ and antisymmetry relations.
+According to the previous corollary the group $\mc R_{as}$ is generated by elements of the form $\beta(f\wedge(1-f))$ with $\deg f\leq 3$.
+It follows that the element $\eta_f$ can be represented as a sum of elements $\eta_{f'}$ with $\deg f'\leq 3$ and elements of the form $[z]+[-z]$.
 So it is enough to prove that the theorem holds for functions of degree $\leq 3$.
-If $\deg f\leq 2$ then it is easy to see that the elliptic Bloch relation for the function $f$ is a sum of antisymmetry relations.
+If $\deg f\leq 2$ then it is easy to see that the element $\eta_f$ is a sum of elements of the form $[z]+[-z]$.
 Let $\deg f=3$.
 Since the map $\beta$ is translation-invariant and any point on $E$ is $3$-divisible, we can assume that the sum of the zeros of $f$ is equal to zero.
-It is easy to see that in this case the elliptic Bloch relations for the function $f$ is equivalent to the equation (\ref{rel3}).
+It is easy to see that in this case the element $\eta_f$ is equal to $\eta_{l,m,n}$ for some lines $l,m,n$.